aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 1. On the Configure settings screen scroll down and click `Next`
 1. On the Review screen click `Create delivery screen`

-Alternatively your _AWS IoT Rule_ can achieve the Fan-in pattern with actions that send messages to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) where other applications can read and act on buffered telemetry data, [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/) to perform analytics processing of data real time with SQL or Apache Flink, SQS message queues where you can asynchronously process messages, or any other of of the supported [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).
+Alternatively, your _AWS IoT Rule_ can achieve the Fan-in pattern with actions that send messages to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) where other applications can read and act on buffered telemetry data, [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/) to perform analytics processing of data real time with SQL or Apache Flink, SQS message queues where you can asynchronously process messages, or any other of of the supported [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

 ### IoT Rule